A Maxwell Analog Gravitation Theory

 (8)

-Besides equations (4) to (8) we shall use the transformation equations for velocities.
+Besides equations (4) to (8) we shall use the transformation equations

 Ad c):

-As the inertial mass increases by velocity, the gravitational mass will also increase in the same way.
+also increase in the same way.
 This seems intuitively to be very strange.

 Let us consider two initial systems, I and I'.